 In 1881, King Kalakaua visited Japan, met with Meiji Emperor and an immigration agreement was signed.
 The Japanese Government mediated immigrants started to move to Hawaii starting in 1885.
 However, in 1893, American farmers in Hawaii raised a coup d’etat with a support of 160 marines and overthrew the King Kalakaua.
 Since then, the influence of the United States was strengthened and in 1898 Hawaii became the territory of the United States of America (Territory of Hawaii).

 In this era (around 1930s~1940s), newspapers were filled with many articles about the Second Sino-Japanese war.
 The Japanese army continued to intrude into territorial of China.
-Such Military achievements like the collapse of Nanjing 南京 (photo →) and the collapse of Qingdao (青島) were reported extensively.
+The collapse of Nanjing 南京 (photo →) and the collapse of Qingdao (青島) were reported extensively.
+(Please note that I am not justifying those actions.
+I want readers to know what was going on at that time.)
 This was the moment when Japan took a decisive path toward the Pacific War.
 It was like the gears were moving forward one by one without turning back.
 There were already many victims in China, but since then, 3 million Japanese people would die by the time the war had ended.
 In late 1930th, many people spent every day without knowing what was really going to happen.

 Hawaii Hochi (Back then, written as 布哇報知) is an existing newspaper that was established in 1912 (45th year of the Meiji era, 1st year of Taisho era).
 It is a surprisingly old establishment.
 It is located in Honolulu, and the building location was on Queen Street when it was established first.
 They changed the name of the newspaper as “Hawaii Herald (written all in katakana)” during the World War II, but the name was switched back to “Hawaii Hochi (written all in kanji) in 1952.
 I imagine it was an extremely important source of information for Japanese in Hawaii, far away from Japan. *** Non-Japanese words are usually written in Katakana.